apple/servicetalk/README.md

   - fully asynchronous and requires knowledge of EventLoop threading model
   - back-pressure requires manual association of source of data and sink of data
   - executing CPU intensive or "blocking" code requires manual thread hops
-  - ordering issues when code executes on the EventLoop and off the EventLoop thread
+  - ordering issues when code executes both on and off the EventLoop thread
 - Usability
   - APIs not targeted toward specific protocols
-  - Asynchronous programming paradigm presents a barrier to entry when it isn't currently required for scalability
+  - Asynchronous programming paradigm presents a barrier to entry in scenarios where it isn't currently required for scalability
   - Error propagation follows multiple paths depending on the event and state of Channel
 - Lacking Feature Set
   - Smart Client (e.g. client-side load balancing, service discovery, retry) features missing